LLMs syntactically adapt their language use to their conversational partner: Limitations

 \section{Limitations}

-This work focuses on texts generated with GPT-4o.
-We decided to use this model, as it is one of the highest performing accessible models.
-While the findings of \citet{cai-etal-2024-large} suggest that the results generalize to other models, e.g.~Vicuna, further research is needed to confirm this.
+This work focuses on texts generated with GPT-4o and Llama-3-8B.
+We decided to use these models, as they cover a range between one of the highest performing accessible models and an open sourced, but smaller and less performant model.
+The findings suggest that syntactic adaptation generalizes to other models as well, which is supported by the findings of \citet{cai-etal-2024-large}.
+Further research could explore additional models to investigate the underlying factors that may influence syntactic adaptation.

 Our study concentrates on syntactic structures of the English language.
-Similar effects may exist for other languages and other linguistic features, also of different modalities (e.g.~intonation, speech rate).
+LLMs may exhibit similar behavior for other languages and other linguistic features, also of different modalities (e.g.~intonation, speech rate).
+It would be interesting to investigate this in future work.

 Furthermore, in this study we controlled for topicality by keeping the topic of all conversations identical.
 It is unclear whether topicality has an effect on syntactic structures, but there is evidence that lexical choices influence the syntax at least to some extent (lexical boost, \citealp{cai-etal-2024-large}).
-Future work would have to investigate further how the reported effects translate to more diverse conversational settings.
+To what extent topicality can have an effect on syntactic choices in LLMs is left as an avenue for future research.

+Moreover, our study currently only focuses on LLM-LLM conversations.
+It would be interesting to see how these effects impact human-LLM conversations, especially given the societal impact of human-LLM interaction.

 The analysis that we adapt from \citet{reitter2014} loses information by encoding the presence of syntactic structures in a binary variable.
-We hypothesize that this leads to the interaction between \emph{ln(Freq):SameConv} (see Apeendix \ref{sec:interactions}).
 While the analysis is suitable for capturing adaptation in general, it lacks the sensitivity to account for the occurrence rate of rules in a meaningful way.